 About the exhibition: What is a Manifesto?
 It can defined as a declaration of a belief, usually combined with a call for action.
 In Julian Rosenfeld’s multi-screen installation, the artist revisits some of the most important artistic manifestos of the 20th century using a contemporary lense and a superstar performer, Cate Blanchett.
 Blanchett recites monologues which are based on the foundational texts of various art movements like Dada, Surrealism, etc., embodying different characters in a diversity of settings.

-Exhibition: B-Side A Hero
+Exhibition: B-Side A Heroine

 Artist: Various, curated by Cornelia Renz.

 Dates: Until March 18

 The charged group exhibition B-Side A Heroine features the works of twelve Israeli and German female artists who reshape the feminist narrative in their art works.
 The female figures depicted in these works are powerful, complex and aggressive women, embodying the ‘B-Side’ to the idealistic heroine that we are used to seeing in our ideas of the ‘real women’.
 Spanning video, performance, painting and site-specific installations,the exhibition offers a moving alternative point of view.

 Exhibition: Legitimacy of Landscape

 Artist: Yaakov Israel

 Venue: Museum for Islamic Art, HaPalmach St. 2